junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

+- display_performance(...): Displays delivery summary and performance metrics.

+- get_starCount(int score): Calculates a performance rating (1–5 stars) based on final score.

+- loading(int repetitions, int wait): Creates a visual delay using dots to simulate real-time waiting.

+- obstacleExists(): Randomly decides whether or not an obstacle is there (1 in 3 chance).
+Returns a bool.

 - random (int range, int base): Generates a random integer within the specified range.

- - loading(int repetitions, int wait): Creates a visual delay using dots to simulate real-time waiting.

- - get_starCount(int score): Calculates a performance rating (1–5 stars)
-   based on final score.

- - display_performance(...): Displays delivery summary and performance metrics.
+- start_day(): Starts the deliveries.

 - show_battery(int battery): Shows current drone battery percentage.